Welcome to the Feast of Trumpets Page!

 Hello Dear Friends and Brethren!

-Welcome to the Feast of Trumpets page.
-Below I have posted two messages from Mr. Herbert W. Armstrong for any who need audio sermons for the Feast of Trumpets.
+Below I have posted three messages from Mr. Herbert W. Armstrong for any who need audio sermons for the Feast of Trumpets.

-Also, below those two sermons from Mr. Armstrong, I have posted a sermonette and sermon from myself (about 24 & 55 minutes) to go along with Mr. Armstrong's sermons and the meaning of this day.
+Also, below those three sermons from Mr. Armstrong, I have posted a sermon from myself (about 55 minutes) to go along with Mr. Armstrong's sermons and the meaning of this day.

 Have a WONDERFUL Feast of Trumpets!